CodaBool/remmy-rss/readme.md

-# 🚧 This area is under construction 👷
+# Reddit + Lemmy = Remmy
-> this will be an expanded version of [reddit-top-rss](https://github.com/johnwarne/reddit-top-rss) which will support lemmy
+> This will be an expanded version of [reddit-top-rss](https://github.com/johnwarne/reddit-top-rss) with added Lemmy support

+### What does it do?
+- Allows only the top percentage of posts to be shown in an RSS feed

+### What it doesn't do
+- **not** an RSS reader, this will only curate Reddit/Lemmy content into a consumable RSS feed

+# 🚧 This is under construction 👷
+> [!WARNING]
+> dev notes below.
+Hardhats required beyond this point!

 # Links
 - [Deno Docker](https://github.com/denoland/deno_docker)